-There are many factors why many companies and/or investors are interested in the seemingly limitless potential of the China market.
+There are many factors why many companies and/or investors are interested in the seemingly limitless potential of the Chinese market.
 Today, China has distinct competitive advantages that edges its rival countries in the global market.
-Among the BRICS economies, China accounted for a majority of the foreign direct investment (FDI) inflows in 2013, at a hefty 46%.
+Among the BRICS economies, China accounted for a majority of the foreign direct investment (FDI) inflows in 2013 at a hefty 46%.
 This figure is expected to increase further as the tireless economy of China continues to surge forward.
 This article will explore some of the reasons to invest in China and their interest in gaining entry into the world largest market.

-The ruling government, the Communist Party of China (CPC) has sought improvements through market-oriented reforms that started back in 1978.
+The ruling government, the Communist Party of China (CPC), has sought improvements through market-oriented reforms that started back in 1978.
 These economic reforms was spearheaded by the Chinese leader Deng Xiaoping and several leaders.
 The changes were very successful and introduced market principles and policies that resulted in remarkable economic growth for decades to come.

 Despite having suffered from much political instability in the past, political risk in China now is comparatively low due to the single party political system.
 Research have shown that the Chinese are generally happy and satisfied with the country.
-As China continues to push forward in the global market, it is undoubted that the ruling CPC will introduce favorable measures to reinforce its political and social stability.
+As China continues to push forward in the global market, it is likely that the ruling CPC will introduce favorable measures to reinforce its political and social stability.

 According to statistics by the World Bank, the population of China stands at 1.351 billion in 2012, firmly holding the top spot.
 China is also ranked number four in terms of land mass.
 A large population with the availability of land means a potentially large market.
-In addition, China has a rapidly rising middle class that already exceeds the entire population of the United States, and expected to hit more than 800 million within the next 15 years, China presents a huge potential for would-be investors.
+In addition, China has a rapidly rising middle class that already exceeds the entire population of the United States, and they're expected to hit more than 800 million within the next 15 years.
+China presents a huge potential for would-be investors.